Blog · Review Essay · Last reviewed June 23, 2026

 The book's most important formal decision is Dick's split between "Philip K. Dick" and Horselover Fat, a name built from translations and puns on Dick's own name.
 That device can look merely comic or evasive.
 It is more serious than that.

 By splitting the narrator from the visionary self, the novel creates a fragile internal appeals court.
-One part experiences revelation; another part watches, mocks, worries, and narrates.
+Horselover Fat keeps the exegesis, the notebook of theories that grows by thousands of entries; "Phil Dick" reads over his shoulder, doubts, jokes, and refuses to sign off.
 The result is not clinical distance, but it is not total surrender either.
-The book thinks by refusing to let any one interpretive authority close the case.
+The book thinks by keeping two votes open and refusing to let either interpretive authority close the case.

 This is why VALIS belongs beside writing on belief loops and high-control interfaces.
 Closed systems become dangerous when they remove the second voice: the friend who disagrees, the doctor who asks ordinary questions, the archive that preserves prior claims, the institution that requires review, the part of the self that can say, "Maybe this interpretation is doing harm."